lkodinsson/MARS/Basic/PHB.md

 #### Controlled

 Controlled characters will perform any actions given to them by those who control them.
 The controlled character easily recognizes their actions taken while controlled as being influenced immediately after the effect wears off.
 If the controller harms the controlled character, the control is automatically broken.
+The controlled condition overrides the charmed condition.

 #### Crippled